napari/napari-scipy2025-workshop/napari-workshops/make_a_simple_plugin.md

 ```

 You will be asked for some information to customize the setup of your plugin.
 Each prompt gives the default value in square brackets (`[]`).
-Enter your answer after the prompt and press enter to continue.
+Enter your answer
+after the prompt and press enter to continue.
+When prompted for which plugins
+to include, you only need to answer `Yes` to `Include widget plugin?`,
+but you may be interested in exploring the other contributions as well.

 To read more about the prompts, you can refer to the `napari-plugin-template`
 [Prompts Reference](https://github.com/napari/napari-plugin-template/blob/main/PROMPTS.md)
 After completing all of the questions, a directory will be created containing